 Please note that there is a lengthy layover in Bangkok on the way back from Cambodia to the U.S. The flight schedules are always subject to change, but for more detail on the flights, please contact smarTours at 1.800.337.7773.

 ADVANCE SEAT ASSIGNMENT

-China Eastern Airlines does not assign seats in advance.
+The above airlines do not assign seats in advance.
 Please note that smarTours is not involved with your seat assignment.
 It is between you and the airline!
 However, we are suggesting that you check-in early to request for your seat(s) at the airport.

 International flights to/from the U.S. are not included.
 Land-only travelers are responsible for arranging the entry and exit flights, as well as their arrival and departure transfers. smarTours cannot be held responsible for any damage caused by air schedule changes and delays.
 Unused land services are non-refundable.

 Generally, check-in at hotels is not before 4:00 PM and check-out is prior to 12:00 PM.
 If arriving early or departing late, hotels usually allow travelers to store their luggage in the luggage room.

 PASSPORT AND VISA INFORMATION

 You must be in possession of a passport valid for at least 6 months after the date of travel.
 Visas are required to enter Vietnam and Cambodia for US and Canadian passport holders.
 Non U.S. citizens should check with the respective consulates of the countries visited on this tour as to the most current visa requirements.
 Please note that visa procedures may change at any time and remember that it is your responsibility to obtain the necessary travel documents before the trip.